Wage subsidy: Eligibility criteria

-One of the questions which arise connection with a wage subsidy is who would be eligible to receive it.
-The extreme case of unlimited eligibility makes no sense if unemployment benefit is retained; and if unemployment benefit is removed, it leads to UBI.
+One of the questions which arise in connection with a wage subsidy is who would be eligible to receive it.
+The extreme case of unlimited eligibility is self-defeating if unemployment benefit is retained, and if unemployment benefit is removed, it leads to UBI.

-The criterion of being 'in work' is unsatisfactory on account of its flexibility.
+The criterion of being "in work" is unsatisfactory on account of its flexibility.
 A married couple may comprise a breadwinner and a person who keeps house and is not conventionally paid.
-But if the breadwinner started to pay a nominal sum for the housekeeper's services, and if being in paid work was the eligibility criterion for the wage subsidy, then the couple would be enriched by the quantity s.
+But if the breadwinner paid a nominal sum for the housekeeper's services, and if being in paid work was the eligibility criterion for the wage subsidy, then the couple would be enriched by the quantity s.
 This subsidy does not further the aims of the scheme.

-Atkinson, as we have seen, takes an inclusive view of eligibility whereas Phelps is exclusive, limiting the subsidy to the employees of 'qualifying firms' (and thereby excluding the self-employed).
+Atkinson takes an inclusive view of eligibility, whereas Phelps is exclusive, limiting the subsidy to the employees of "qualifying firms" and thereby excluding the self-employed.

 Any decision taken here runs the risk of arbitrariness, of enabling abuse or inducing perverse incentives, or of requiring an intrusive bureaucracy.
-Friedman's aversion to the last of these is one of his arguments in support of UBI.
+Friedman's aversion to the latter is one of his arguments in support of UBI.